 Live Action TV

 - On NCIS, Ziva describes the task of finding a stolen defense system in a room full of computers as "looking for a needle in a needlestack".
-It was on what looked like an obsolete laptop with a suspiciously fast boot-up time; the guts were state-of-the-art.
+It was on what looked like an obsolete laptop which inexplicably had some modern PC ports and had a suspiciously fast boot-up time; the guts were state-of-the-art.

 - Used by name in Supernatural when talking about looking for cursed objects which, of course, look exactly like regular objects.